Not Without Laughter: Plot

-Background
+Background and development

-Hughes said that Not Without Laughter is semi-autobiographical, and that a good portion of the characters and setting included in the novel are based on his memories of growing up in Lawrence, Kansas: "I wanted to write about a typical Negro family in the Middle West, about people like those I had known in Kansas.
+In his autobiography, The Big Sea, Hughes said that Not Without Laughter was semi-autobiographical, and that many of the characters included in the novel were based on his memories of growing up in Lawrence, Kansas, which he based the fictional town of Stanton, where most of the novel's events occur.
+He stated that "I wanted to write about a typical Negro family in the Middle West, about people like those I had known in Kansas.
 But mine was not a typical Negro family."